ControlSystemStudio/phoebus/app/save-and-restore/app/doc/index.rst

 Node names are case sensitive.
 Within a parent node child node names must be unique between nodes of same type.

 Child nodes in the tree view are ordered first by type (folders, configurations, composite snapshots), then by name.
-Child nodes of configurations can only be of type snapshot, so these are ordered by name.
+Child nodes of configurations can only be of type snapshot and are ordered by name.
 The tooltip of a node will provide information on date created and user name:

 .. image:: images/tooltip-configuration.png